 What have you liked most about having your own gallery?

 Well, it was really nice when I had little kids to be so flexible.
 I always say when you have little kids your best time is in the morning, so I could open the gallery at 11 and have those mornings with them.
-Then your worst time is in the evening, what I call Arsenic Hour, when everybody’s cranky and you have food fights and everything.
+Then your worst time is in the evening, what I call Arsenic Hour, when everybody’s cranky and you have food fights .
 You can avoid Arsenic Hour because you can go to an art opening and you wouldn’t get home until 7.
 So, I always loved that.
 But, other than that, I’ve always liked the independence.

 What other dealers and galleries have you admired throughout your career?